Artwork approval process in pharma: 5 best practices

 Why the artwork approval process in pharma matters

+The artwork approval process plays a critical role in pharmaceutical packaging and labeling workflows.
 Pharmaceutical artwork isn’t just about aesthetics.
-It represents key information on medication packaging, labeling, and promotional materials.
-That includes details about usage, dosage, and potential side effects.
+It carries essential product information that must be accurate and clearly presented, with details about usage, dosage, and potential side effects.

 Both labeling and pharma packaging artwork play a pivotal role in safeguarding users, helping them make informed decisions about the product.